Pt-induced nanowires on Ge(001): a DFT study: Results

-Because the $\beta$-terrace contains $0.25$ ML of Pt, and in STM experiments the nanowires show a structure containing $0.25$ ML of adatoms, the second scenario checked assumes the Pt atoms of the $\beta$-terrace are ejected on the surface and form the NWs.
-The surface itself would then reconstruct to a normal Ge(001) surface using bulk Ge atoms.
-Calculations for Pt nanowires on a clean Ge b($2\times1$) surface were carried out, to check this second scenario.
-The adsorption geometries considered are shown in Fig. \ref{fig:1geomonbeta6andge}.b\cite{fn:Beta4Ge} and the formation energies are listed in table \ref{table:1formEfirstset}.
-The formation energies clearly show the known trend for Pt on Ge.\cite{Niranjan:prb07}\\ Pt dimers on a Ge surface are in general unstable, but when placed in the trough they break up and sink in, increasing their coordination and increasing the stability of the system by roughly $2$ eV per dimer.
-In this process Ge atoms from the top most layers are pushed up and stick out of the surface higher than before.\\ The Pt dimers on the dimer rows bind to two Ge dimers.
-Here it are the Pt dimers that stick out far above the surface.\\ Although none of these structures turns out to be stable, the T$_{\mathrm{d}1}$ structure gives a hint of where to look for the 'Pt' nanowires.
-Although this structure is not thermodynamical stable in comparison to the $\beta$-terrace, calculated STM images show something remarkable: a bright chain of double peaked dimers images, as can be seen in Fig. \ref{fig:14PtonGe_comp_Stekol} a.
-There is a large similarity to the experimental STM images of the 'platinum' nanowires.
+Although none of these structures turn out to be stable, the optimized T$_{\mathrm{d}1}$ adsorption structure on the Ge(001) substrate gives a hint of where to look for the NWs.
+Although this structure is not thermodynamical stable in comparison to the $\beta$-terrace, calculated STM images show a remarkable bright chain of double peaked dimer images, as can be seen in Fig.~\ref{fig:22_STM_Td1}a.
+These NWs consist of Ge dimers, but their STM images are similar to the experimental images of NWs.
 There are some problems though.
-First of all the nanowire is not located in the trough between the QDR, as observed experimentally, but rather on top of one.
-Fig. \ref{fig:14PtonGe_comp_Stekol} c and d show ball and stick figures of this structure after relaxation.
-The Ge dimers forming the NW were originally the left side atoms of the Ge dimer row, causing the NW to be located at the extension of a Ge dimer row (or a QDR on the $\beta$-terrace) in contradiction to the experimental observation.\cite{Gurlu:apl03,Fischer:prb07} The Ge atoms of the Pt-Ge dimer row are the right side atoms which originally formed a Ge dimer row with the Ge atoms indicated with '\textbf{r}'.\\ Also, the symmetric bulges at the sides of the NW are missing and when moving to a positive scanning bias the double peak should disappear,\cite{Houselt:thesis} which does not happen for the calculated STM images, as can be seen in Fig. \ref{fig:14PtonGe_comp_Stekol} b.
+First of all the NW is not located in the trough between the QDR, as observed experimentally, but rather on top of one.
+The Ge dimers forming the NW were originally the bottom side atoms (in Fig.~\ref{fig:22_STM_Td1}a) of the Ge dimer row, causing the NW to be located at the extension of a Ge dimer row (or a QDR on the $\beta$-terrace) in contradiction to the experimental observation.\cite{Gurlu:apl03,Fischer:prb07} Also, the symmetric bulges at the sides of the NW are missing and when moving to a positive bias the double peak should disappear,\cite{Houselt:thesis} which does not happen for the calculated STM images of this structure.
 Here the double peak feature remains very pronounced.
-Although this structure can be discarded as geometrical structure for the observed nanowires on grounds of kinetics and comparison of the STM images, the latter ones show us that Ge atoms should be considered as possible building blocks for the experimentally observed nanowires.
-The T$_{\mathrm{d}1}$ structure shows after relaxation roughly the same geometry Stekolnikov \textit{et al.}\cite{stekolnikov:prl08} propose as NW geometry.
-In paragraph \ref{ssc:compar} we will address this point in more detail.
+Although this structure can be discarded as geometrical structure for the observed NWs on grounds of their formation energy and comparison of the STM images, the calculated STM images show us an important fact: Ge dimers should be considered as possible building blocks for the experimentally observed NWs.\\ It is interesting to note that the T$_{\mathrm{d}1}$ structure shows, after relaxation, roughly the same geometry Stekolnikov \textit{et al.}\cite{stekolnikov:prl08} propose as NW geometry.
+In Sec~\ref{ssc:compar} we will address this point in more detail.